alexpedrini/alexpedrini.github.io/_pages/research.md

 ![FEAST Logo](/assets/images/logoFEASTvec.svg){: .align-right width="200px"}

-My research is embedded within the **[FEAST](https://feast-survey.github.io)** program, which investigates how stellar feedback from massive stars shapes the surrounding interstellar medium and influences galaxy evolution.
-I focus on the morphological and physical characterization of star-forming regions in nearby galaxies, combining observations from the **James Webb Space Telescope** and other facilities.
+My research is embedded within the FEAST program, a James Webb Space Telescope Cycle 1 program that aims to understand how stellar feedback from massive stars shapes the surrounding interstellar medium and influences galaxy evolution.
+To achieve this, we have observed six galaxies within 10 Mpc: the well-studied M51, M83, NGC 628, NGC 4449, NGC 4490, and NGC 4495.
+These galaxies feature rich catalogs of archival observations collected from the largest ground- and space-based telescopes.
+In my research, I focus on the morphological and physical characterization of star-forming regions and emerging young star clusters in these galaxies, seeking to uncover the emergence phase of star formation and its impact across galactic scales.

 [Explore FEAST](https://feast-survey.github.io){: .btn .btn--primary}

 ---

-## Mapping HII Regions and PDRs {#hii-pdrs}
+## Mapping HII Regions and PDRs in NGC 628 {#hii-pdrs}
 I identify and map **HII regions** (ionized hydrogen) and **PDRs** (photodissociation regions) in nearby galaxies using tracers such as Hα emission and PAH features.
 These maps reveal how young stars shape the surrounding interstellar medium.